-These are encouraging results and position the business for further growth in the current financial year.
-Whilst currently a relatively small part of the group's overall activities, this business operates in the UK's large and well developed online marketplace where engaged and active consumers can be acquired successfully and cost effectively.
-Given there is no online flash sale operator of scale in the UK the group has targeted becoming a leading operator in the country.
+These are encouraging results and position the business for further growth in FY19 and beyond.
+While this region currently represents a relatively small part of the group's overall activities, we operates in the UK's large and well developed online marketplace where engaged and active consumers can be acquired successfully and cost effectively.

-The group has a material presence in the UK as it an important centre for the group's product sourcing team for both UK and European brands.
-Brands from these territories, along with USA, have grown their weighting within group revenues over the past few years and now account for over half worldwide revenue.
+The group has a material presence in the UK as it is an important centre for the group's product sourcing team for both UK and European brands.
+Brands from these territories, along with USA, have grown their weighting within group revenues over the past few years and now account for over half of our worldwide revenue.